edubart/nelua-lang/docs/pages/libraries.md

 Generic used to instantiate a arena allocator type in the form of `ArenaAllocator(SIZE, ALIGN)`.

-Argument `SIZE` is the arena fixed buffer size, must be multiple of `ALIGN`.
+Argument `SIZE` is the arena fixed buffer size in bytes, must be multiple of `ALIGN`.
 Argument `ALIGN` is the default alignment for new allocations, must be at least 4 and in power of two, in case absent then `8` is used.